Skip to Content

 The Bike Rack Map developers also made a video showing the work they've done on the first comprehensive Northwest Las Vegas bike parking census and analysis.
 There they found both bike parking deserts - "oceans" of vehicle parking surrounding a couple of bike racks - and what they call "mirages."
 In those pockets, a quick glance at the map might show at least some bike parking, but a closer look reveals they are limited, blocked, difficult to access, or otherwise useless.

-This is the typical rating for bike racks in Northwest Las Vegas:
+This is the average rating for bike racks in Northwest Las Vegas:

 How would your city compare?

-Kelly Davis, Director of the Auburn Trails Alliance, brought this effort to Streetsblog's attention.
-"It's become a very fun activity to go around and find and rate racks." they write.
+Kelley Davis, Director of the Auburn Trails Alliance, brought this effort to Streetsblog's attention.
+"It's become a very fun activity to go around and find and rate racks," she writes.
 "It's eye opening, even for the most experienced bike rider!"

 Stay in touch